ardeshir/Golang-Rust-Csharp-Comparison/perl6/README.md

 4. Save the Perl6 code into a file, e.g. csv_parser.p6.
 Run the Perl6 code by opening the Command Prompt and running the following command:
 - perl6 csv_parser.p6

+# DOCS from Rakudo Bundle
+## Perl 6 is best used from the command line or inside an editor such as Atom,
+- Emacs or Vim etc. It is not a full Mac GUI type app.

+You may need to relax security permissions under "System Prefs>Security & Privacy>General" to allow the use of unsigned third party apps for some uses.

+1. Drag the 'Rakudo' folder onto the '/Applications' folder.
+Note this is the root Applications directory and other locations won't work.

+2. Drag the 'Docs' folder somewhere.

+3. In a Terminal window add Rakudo Star to your path:

+   - export PATH=$PATH:/Applications/Rakudo/bin:/Applications/Rakudo/share/perl6/site/bin

+   Test with:

+   - perl6 -e 'say "Hello, world!";'

+4. Add the 'export' line above to .bash_profile or similar to persist.

+5. Useful commands are 'p6doc' and 'zef'.

+6. See also the documents in the 'Docs' folder and http://perl6.org